Counter-drone crucible: Project Flytrap applies lessons to inform the future of warfare

+"More than 8,000 troops from eight nations are operationalizing the Eastern Flank Deterrence Initiative," Mountford said.
+"We are turning NATO's increased investment into real warfighting capability here in Lithuania.
+Project Flytrap partners with industry to field counter-drone technology now, protecting Soldiers at the speed of relevance, from the Baltics to the High North."

+The technology being evaluated spans reconnaissance drones, first-person view strike systems, electronic jammers and artificial intelligence-enabled command and control platforms, tools that – until recently – primarily existed in laboratories and defense contractor proposals.
+Here, they are mounted to vehicles, strapped to Soldiers’ backs and launched from fighting positions carved into the Lithuanian sand.

-V Corps deputy commanding general of readiness, Brig.
-Gen. John B. Mountford, speaks at Pabradė Training Area, Lithuania, May 5, 2026.
-Project Flytrap directly supports the Eastern Flank Deterrence Initiative by evaluating scalable counter-drone solutions that can integrate into NATO's existing air defense networks.
-From April 27 to May 31, 2026, U.S. and Allied forces will conduct Project Flytrap as part of a series of linked exercises, including Sword 26, Saber Strike, Immediate Response, and Swift Response, which transform experimentation into capability.
-During Project Flytrap, Soldiers integrate counter-unmanned systems, AI-enabled command and control, and live data networks to move faster, decide faster, and fight more effectively across all domains.
-(U.S. Army video by Sgt.
-Max Elliott)
+From April 27 to May 31, 2026, U.S. and Allied forces will conduct Project Flytrap as part of a series of linked exercises, including Sword26, Saber Strike, Immediate Response and Swift Response, which transform experimentation into capability.
+During Project Flytrap, Soldiers integrate counter-unmanned systems, AI-enabled command and control and live data networks to move faster, decide faster and fight more effectively across all domains.
+The force-on-force phase continues through May 8.

 |Date Taken: